 I knew I wanted and needed more instruction as it was all still new, so the certification program seemed like a great place to deepen my practice.

 I was a bit nervous in preparation for the first retreat experience.
 The program started with a residential retreat and we were going to be in silence for two of the five days, which was completely new to me.
-Most people I knew laughed at the thought of me being silent for 3 days!
+Most people I knew laughed at the thought of me being silent for two days!

 Everything around me became more alive and poignant during silence.
 At first, it was difficult–I had no idea how loud it could be in my head.
-I had to learn to be okay with myself when there were no outside interactions were happening.
+I had to learn to be okay with myself when there were no outside interactions happening.